niwa/interoperable_land_water_models/SteadyState/SparrowRouter/README.md

-# Sparrow Router

-A steady-state contaminant routing model for a surface drainage network.
+# A Steady-State Contaminant Routing Model implemented in Python

+Takes input fluxes to stream segments in a drainage network, and accumulates the flux down the network with decay.
+The inputs are read in from a sql database containing segment information, as described in a configuration file, and outputs are placed into a further sql database.
+A BMI interface is provided for running the model, but input and output are file-based rather than through memory mapping.

+The model is written in Python with a wrapper written in C++ to implement BMI.

+## Pybind11

+The C++ wrapper makes use of the Pybind11 library.
+See [this link](https://pybind11.readthedocs.io/en/stable/basics.html) for more.

-## Contents
+## Toolchain

-### Model
-The transport model, prgrammed in Python.
-Runs in Python 3.6 and requires these modules:
-* numpy
-* pandas
-* yaml
-* sqlite3

-### Wrapper
-The BMI-compliant wrapper is programmed in C++, using the [Pybind11 library](https://pybind11.readthedocs.io/en/stable/basics.html) to run the Python program.
+The BMI wrapper is built using CMake as build tool.

-#### Toolchain

-A set of [CMake](https://cmake.org/download/) files are provided to automate the build configuration.

-The `wrapper\builds` directory ~~contains~~ will contain scripts that run CMake on Windows.
+The `builds` directory contains scripts that run CMake on Windows.
 Copy `settings.bat` to `_settings.bat` and edit it to reflect your systems paths.

-The initial CMake build will only support MSVC compilers.
-The script `build_msvc.bat` will generate a Visual Studio `*.sln` which you can then open with Visual Studio to build the library.
+Currently, only MSVC compilers are supported.
+The script `build_msvc.bat` will generate a Visual Studio `*.sln` which you can then open and compile with Visual Studio.
 The resulting DLL files are buried under the builds direcrory.
 Running `install_msc.bat` copies them to the `lib` directory, so that they can be run with DIMR from the `dimr_runner` directory.

+## CMake

+CMake can be downloaded [here](https://cmake.org/download/).